Did you know?

 Information Technology has become a major dependency in today’s world and it’s hard to imagine a life without computers.
 Many different minerals are used in computers including copper, gold, platinum, tantalum, tin, zinc and nickel.

-Perhaps one of the most modern and well known Estonian inventions in the world today is the invention of Skype (a software application which allows one to make face-to-face phone calls over the internet).
+But perhaps one of the most modern and well known Estonian inventions in the world today is Skype.
 This was invented and written by Estonian software developers Ahti Heinla and Prijt Kasesalu.

 The idea of a small, ‘pocket-sized’ phone is not so modern as we first perhaps thought.
 In 1917, Finnish inventor Eric Tigerstedt, filed a patent for a telephone that could be folded and fit into a pocket with a very thin carbon microphone.

 Today, up to 50 different metals are used in very small amounts which enable the user with different functionalities and are small in size in light in weight e.g. loud speaker magnets are made with new technology metals neodymium and dsyprosium.
 Cobalt and lithium are used for the battery, indium for the LED display, and gallium for the processor.